 beef Enchiladas in Casserole form

 So what makes this different than regular enchiladas?
 Well, really it’s just how it’s assembled.
-This has all the same elements of regular beef enchiladas but instead of filling and rolling each enchilada you are layering all the ingredients in a baking dish multiple times.
-It’s like lasagna!
+This has all the same elements of regular beef enchiladas but instead of filling and rolling each enchilada, you are layering all the ingredients in a baking dish multiple times.

 What will you put on top of yours?
 I personally LOVE cilantro so I almost always garnish every Mexican dish with it.
 It’s refreshing and adds a pretty pop of color.

-Can you make this with corn tortillas?
-You can definitely use corn tortillas in this casserole.
-We just recommend that you dip them in to the sauce before layering them to make them more soft and pliable in this dish.
+We used flour tortillas when making this, but corn would also work.
+We just recommend that you dip corn tortillas in the sauce before layering them to make them more soft and pliable in this dish.

-Can you make enchilada casserole ahead of time?
-Yes, indeed!
-Just make as instructed and cover with foil or saran wrap tightly and place in the fridge for up to 24 hours before baking.
+Make Enchilada Casserole ahead of time: Just make as instructed and cover with foil or saran wrap tightly and place in the fridge for up to 24 hours before baking.

 What to serve with enchilada casserole: